Berkeley-MDes/tdf-fa23-abigailxchen/README.md

 ## 📎 Description

-This week, I began preparing for Project 1 by watching several YouTube tutorials and getting familiar with Rhino and Grasshopper.

 This year, I recently bought an iPad Pro for school.
 Unfortunately, I haven't gotten around to buying an iPad stand, so that it can be a part of my **triple** monitor setup at home (very useful when using Rhino and Grasshopper).
 But no worries!
 I can **BUILD** my own iPad stand with the skills that I've learned in TDF!!

 ### Phase 1: Research